tkuo-tkuo/DeepMutationOperators/README.md

    Remarks that in my implementation, the input and output will not be included in the consideration.

--  LAs - Layer Addition (source-level)
+-  <b>LAs - Layer Addition (source-level):</b>
+   Target: Training program
+   Brief Operator Description: Add a layer
+   Implementation:
+   1. According to the paper, DeepMutation: Mutation Testing of Deep Learning Systems, LAs operator mainly focuses on adding layers like Activation, BatchNormalization.
+More types of layers should be considered in the future implementation once addition of a layer will not generate obviously different DL model from the original one, where unqualified mutant can be filtered out.

--  AFRs - Activation Function Removal (source-level)
+-  <b>AFRs - Activation Function Removal (source-level):</b>
+   Target: Training program
+   Brief Operator Description: Remove activation layers of a layer
+   Implementation:
+   1.

 Background
 ----------------